4 Ways to Support Brain Health

 • Glymphatic System

-• The glymphatic system is a waste clearance pathway where brain cells shrink and allow for fluid to “wash away” toxins.
+• The glymphatic system is a waste-clearance pathway in which brain cells shrink, allowing fluid to “wash away” toxins.

 2.)
 Nutrition and supplements

 The way we feed our bodies also feeds our brains.
-Focusing on whole foods as a main source of food helps provide micro/macro nutrients, reduces inflammation, combats oxidative stress, supports mental health, and more.
+Focusing on whole foods as a main source of nutrition helps provide micro- and macronutrients, reduces inflammation, combats oxidative stress, supports mental health, and more.

 • My favorite foods for brain health: